peterstace/dauntless/README.md

 * Copy/paste friendly mode.
 Toggle indent away, show all lines, no spaces at end of lines.

-* Highlight regex in status bar with its own style.

 ### Least Important

 * Bookmarks.